-To be held at The Fairmont Waterfront Hotel, Cheakamus Room 900 Canada Place Way, Vancouver, British Columbia
+To be held at:

+The Fairmont Waterfront Hotel, Cheakamus Room 900 Canada Place Way, Vancouver, British Columbia

-On June 28, 2018 at 12:00 p.m.
+On June 28, 2019 at 11:00 a.m.
 (Vancouver time)

-Dated May 10, 2018
+Dated May 15, 2019

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Cordoba Minerals Corp. ("Cordoba" or the "Company") will be held in the Cheakamus Room of the Fairmont Waterfront Hotel, 900 Canada Place Way, Vancouver, British Columbia, V6C 3L5 on Thursday, June 28, 2018 at 12:00 p.m.
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the shareholders ("Shareholders") of Cordoba Minerals Corp. ("Cordoba" or the "Company") will be held in the Cheakamus Room, at the Fairmont Waterfront Hotel, 900 Canada Place Way, Vancouver, British Columbia on Friday, June 28, 2019 at 11:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. to receive and consider the financial statements of the Company for the fiscal year ended December 31, 2017, together with the report of the auditors thereon; - 2. to set the number of directors at six (6) for the ensuing year; - 3. to elect directors for the ensuing year; - 4. to appoint Deloitte LLP as auditors for the ensuing year and to authorize the directors to fix their remuneration; - to consider, and, if deemed appropriate, to pass with or without variation an ordinary resolution confirming the existing stock option plan of the Company, as more particularly described in the accompanying management information circular of the Company dated May 10, 2018 (the "Circular"); and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive and consider the audited financial statements of the Company for the financial year ended December 31, 2018, together with the report of the auditors thereon; - 2. to set the number of directors at four (4) for the ensuing year; - 3. to elect directors for the ensuing year; - 4. to appoint Deloitte LLP as auditors for the ensuing year and to authorize the directors to fix their remuneration; - 5. to consider, and, if deemed appropriate, to pass with or without variation an ordinary resolution confirming the continuation of the Company's existing stock option plan as required by the policies of the TSX Venture Exchange and as more particularly described in the accompanying management information circular of the Company dated May 15, 2019 (the "Circular"); and - 6. to transact any other business as may properly be brought before the Meeting or any adjournment thereof.